githahu/tp-app-backend/README.md

 - SQLite3
 - Rack

-## Relationship with Database
-+ task
- -Belong to a user

-+ user
- -Has many tasks
- -Has secure password

- ## Delevarables
+ ## Delivarables
- - As i user i can be able to register and login to the app
- - As i user i can be able to create task
- - AS i user i can be able to view task, delete task, and update task.
+ - possible to create, post, view and delete a teacher,student, grade and marks

 ## The app CRUD calls
-- CREATE task
+- CREATE
-- GET tasks
+- GET
-- DELETE task
+- DELETE
-- UPDATE task
+- UPDATE

  ## Installation